User Guide

 - Provide professional address in case it differs from organisation address provided

-- Upload the signed Power of Attorney (PoA).
-The PoA must be signed with a Qualified Electronic Signature (QES) compliant with the eIDAS Regulation (eSignature).
-If unavailable, use a handwritten signature, upload a scan of your ID and retain document originals for verification.
+- Upload the signed Power of Attorney (PoA) (see How to complete the Power of Attorney).
+The PoA must be signed with a Qualified Electronic Signature (QES) compliant with the eIDAS Regulation (eSignature). or, alternatively a handwritten signature.
+In the latter case, you will need to upload a scan of your ID and retain document originals for verification.

 - If multiple ID documents need to be uploaded, please use single .pdf, .jpg, .jpeg or .png file containing multiple ID documents.